carlynicholson/covid19-react-app/self-evaluation.md

 We will evaluate your project according to the following criteria:

 - **Code Quality:** Is the code well formatted?
 Is the code easy to read and understand?
 Does the code follow best practices?
+  *Self-Evaluation Score: 2*
+The application's code is broken into easy-to-navigate components and placed in their clearly labeled, respective folders.
+Code is free of comments and console logs.

 - **Technical Requirements:** How does the project stack up to the requirements for this project?
 Is the developer making use of the material we've covered in a way that makes sense?
+  *Self-Evaluation Score: 2*
+The project meets the technical requirements as stated in the [project outline](https://git.generalassemb.ly/SEIR-224/seir-224-project-2/blob/master/readme.md).

 - **Creativity & Interface:** Is the application easy to navigate?
 Does it work well in every major browser?
 Is it responsive?
 Does it incorporate modern UI Themes?
+  *Self-Evaluation Score: 2*

 - **Functionality:** Does the application work without errors or bugs?
 Does it present a complete app, where every feature is fully implemented in a way that makes sense?
+  *Self-Evaluation Score: 2*

 - **Presentation:** Is there adequate documentation?
 Is the repository well organized and free of clutter?
+  *Self-Evaluation Score: 3*

 ## Scoring